HouSiyuan2001/SIDM_Lensing_Model/Readme.md

 ```
 ---

-# Unit
+# Units:

-The unit system used in this model is the following:

 Mass: $M_\odot/h$
 $r_{s,0}$:  $Mpc/h$
 $\rho_{s,0}$:  $h^2 M_\odot/Mpc^3$

-# Contributions

-Contributions are welcome!
-If you have suggestions or improvements for the model, feel free to fork the repository and submit a pull request.

 ---

-# Citation
+# References

-If you use this model in your research, please cite it appropriately.
-You may use the following citation format:
+Our code is free to copy and modify.
+If you find it useful, please cite the following papers.
+For any questions or comments, feel free to contact [syhou_at_pmo.ac.cn].

-[1] S. Hou, D. Yang, N. Li, and G. Li, A Universal Analytic Model for Gravitational Lensing by Self-Interacting Dark Matter Halos, arXiv:25???.?????.
+[1] S. Hou, D. Yang, N. Li, and G. Li, A Universal Analytic Model for Gravitational Lensing by Self-Interacting Dark Matter Halos, arXiv:25XX.XXXXX.
 [2] D. Yang, E. O. Nadler, H.-B. Yu, and Y.-M. Zhong, A Parametric Model for Self-Interacting Dark Matter Halos, J. Cosmol.
 Astropart.
 Phys.
 2024, 032 (2024).

+# Other related works

+For more information on incorporating accretion history and baryon effects, please refer to the [GitHub page here](https://github.com/DanengYang/parametricSIDM).